 If you request expedited processing, you must provide the reasons for your request in writing.
 You must also certify that the reasons you give are true and correct.
 The Commission will notify you of its decision within 10 calendar days after receiving your request for expedited processing.
-If we deny your request for expedited processing, you will be advised of the reason for the denial, the name and title of the person who made the decision, and your right to an administrative appeal, which will be handled promptly.
+If your request for expedited processing is denied, you will be advised of the reason for the denial, the name and title of the person who made the decision, and your right to an administrative appeal, which will be handled promptly.
 The procedures for submitting an appeal are discussed in Section X of this guide.

-(2) Education or noncommercial scientific institutions and representatives of the news media charged only for photocopying expenses, after the first 100 pages of copies; and
+- Educational or scientific institutions, whose request is not for commercial use, may be charged only for photocopying expenses, after the first 100 pages of copies; and

 You ordinarily will not be required to pay the fees until the records have been processed and are ready to be sent to you.
 If, however, you have failed to pay fees in the past, or if the estimated fees exceed $250, you will be required to pay the estimated fees in advance—that is, before the records are processed.
 If you fail to pay fees within 30 days of billing, you will be charged interest on your overdue balance, and the Commission will not proceed with any further requests from you until payment in full has been made.

 Type of Fee

 Amount of Fee

 (Amount below which fees will not be assessed)

 Search and Review Hourly Fees

 Clerical (GS-9 and below)

-Professional (GS-10 through GS-14)
+Professional (GS-10 to GS-14)

 Managerial (GS-15 and above)